Raymond Reade: Military career

-Reade was commissioned into the 85th Regiment of Foot on 14 January 1880.
+Reade was commissioned as a second lieutenant into the 85th Regiment of Foot, later the King's Shropshire Light Infantry (KSLI), on 14 January 1880.
 He was promoted to captain in October 1887.
+He was seconded for service on the staff on 6 December 1889.

-After serving as a temporary major in West Africa, he served as commandant of Royal Military College of Canada from 1901 to 1905.
+After serving as a temporary major in West Africa, which on 6 April 1898 became substantive, and after receiving a promotion to lieutenant colonel while on half-pay on 8 March 1901, he served as commandant of Royal Military College of Canada from 1901 to 1905.
 His criticism of poor RMC examination marks in French, physics and chemistry in 1901 and surveying and physics 1904 led to reforms at the college: smaller classes for French, entrance tests in physics and chemistry, and separate instructors for physics and surveying.
 He also built up the RMC library and extended library privileges to Permanent Force Officers in the Kingston, Ontario, area.
 A 25-bed hospital was also constructed adjacent to the education block, and a large gymnasium was constructed south of the Stone Frigate.
 He secured quarters for the staff-adjutant and his family in what was later called Panet House, after the first resident.
 He built an extension to the rear of the Stone Frigate for bathroom facilities.

-Reade, promoted to colonel in February 1907, became an assistant adjutant and quartermaster general in October, served in Malta and Scotland and, after being promoted to major general in July 1912, became general officer commanding the Troops in the Straits Settlements in 1914.
+Reade, promoted to colonel in February 1907, became an assistant adjutant and quartermaster general (AAQMG) in October, served in Malta and Scotland.
+After being promoted to major general in July 1912, he became general officer commanding (GOC) the Troops in the Straits Settlements on 6 May 1914, succeeding Major General Theodore Stephenson.

-Poor health prevented his active service in the First World War, but he commanded the 59th (2nd North Midland) Division from November 1915 to February 1916, and the 68th (2nd Welsh) Division for most of 1916 while the formation was under training in the UK.
-He was the British representative on the Inter-Allied Military Mission to Greece in 1918, for which he was appointed a Commander of the Royal Order of George I and awarded the Medal of Military Merit, 1st Class from Greece.
+Poor health prevented his active service in the First World War, which began in August, but he served as general officer commanding (GOC) of the 59th (2nd North Midland) Division, a Territorial Force (TF) formation.
+He commanded it from November 1915 until February 1916, and the 68th (2nd Welsh) Division, another TF formation, for most of 1916 while the formation was under training in the British Isles.
+He was the British representative on the inter-allied military mission to Greece in 1918, for which he was appointed a Commander of the Royal Order of George I and awarded the Medal of Military Merit, 1st Class from Greece.

 He retired from the army in March 1920.
 He was colonel of his old regiment, the KSLI, from January 1921 until February 1931, taking over from Lieutenant General Sir Charles Edmond Knox.